 To ﬁnish the salad:

 - 3 to 4 ounces mixed baby greens

 - 1/2 pint cherry or grape tomatoes

 Trim the Jerusalem artichokes of any excessively dark or knobby spots and slice thinly.
 If I had my way, I’d remove most of the peel, as it’s awfully hard to clean; but do what appeals to you.
-Combine with the next 5 ingredients in a serving bowl.
+Combine with the next 5 ingredients in a mixing bowl.

-Combine the dressing ingredients in a small bowl and stir.
-Pour over the salad and toss well; reserve the rest.
+Combine the dressing ingredients in a small bowl and stir together.
+Pour about half over the salad and toss well; reserve the rest.
 If time allows, let the salad marinate for an hour or two.
 Stir it up once in a while.